EESI/Naive_Bayes/README.md

 ### -s : Using the --savedir option
 This option specifies a target directory in which to save or load training data, depending on the mode.
 Each savefile in this directory corresponds to one class.

+The save files are named "[class name]-save.dat", where [class name] is the name of the class the savefile corresponds to.

 The default value is "./NB_save", which will direct the program to search for a folder named NB_save in its current directory.

 ## Project dependencies